robcli/Kegg-Miner/README.md

 ## Description

 Appends KEGG pathway descriptors to prokka tsv files.
+Utilizes multithreading to speed up mining through concurrent API calls.

 ## How to Use
 Execute as: